-AKA 245 contains a function capable of reading values from a given function in a given controller on Data communication.
+AKA 243/244 contains a function capable of reading values from a given function in a given controller on Data communication.
 The gateway will treat the information and then set the values in other selected controllers in the system.
 Each individual controller will subsequently carry out the given function.
 You can max. download data from 100 controllers.
 Otherwise the data communication will be overloaded.
+The functions are also described in the document "Overriding, RI8AL-".

 At the moment the following functions can be arranged: